FourierTransformer/lua-simdjson/README.md

 ```

 ### Open some json
 The `open` methods currently require the use of a JSON pointer, but are very quick.
+They are best used when you only need a part of a response.
+In the example below, it could be useful for just getting the `Thumnail` object with `:atPointer("/Image/Thumbnail")` which will then only create a Lua table with those specific values.
 ```lua
 local simdjson = require("simdjson")
 local response = simdjson.open([[